 Arrest warrants are required.
 A detainee must appear before an investigating magistrate within 24 hours of arrest to be informed of the charges against him and of his rights under the law, and authorities generally respected this requirement.
+There is a functioning bail system.
 Authorities released most detainees without bail, but the investigating magistrate may order detention on grounds that the suspect might flee or interfere with the investigation of the case.
-Monaco and France worked cooperatively to return any fugitive who fled from Monaco into France.
 Detainees generally had prompt access to a lawyer, and the government provided one to indigent defendants.
 The investigating magistrate may extend indefinitely the initial two-month detention period in additional two-month increments.
 The investigating magistrate customarily permitted family members to see detainees.